lightbulblighter/SpaceMy/README.md

     - User CSS modification
     - Jukebox, upload a song that represents you
     - Site customizability is up to the user
+- User security
+    - All E-Mail addresses, IP addresses, are securely encrypted
+    - Modern-day Argon2 password hashing
     - We don't sell your data
+    - Extensive privacy controls
-- User security
+    - Top-notch security
 - Open source, public domain software

 ## How can I help?